Duygubirol/Duygubirol/README.md

 I am a Data Scientist based in Berlin.

-I am a solution-oriented design and business professional with a comprehensive background and experience in design, project and application management in a broad spectrum of industries.
-Believes in multi-disciplinary approach to problem solving and optimization through hybrid methods that combine qualitative and quantitative information with a focus not only on questions of ‘what?’ but also on the reasons behind the data with a focus on questions of ‘why?’
-Builds upon the combination of different methods that vary from design-thinking to data driven decision-making.
+Hi!
+I’m a passionate Data Scientist dedicated to merging Design Thinking with Data Science to democratize Artificial Intelligence.
+With extensive experience in design, project, and application management across various industries, I advocate for a multi-disciplinary approach to problem-solving.
+My focus is on creating ethically responsible, technically advanced solutions that prioritize transparency, fairness, and inclusivity.
+I strive to lead in leveraging AI’s transformative power through hybrid methods that combine qualitative insights and quantitative data, delving into not just 'what' but also 'why'.

 🔭 I am working on Machine Learning projects - application of Keras, NLTK, Pytorch, Transformers, Tensorflow.